 A-Z List Of Medieval Herbs

 I have compiled a list of herbs, both culinary and medicinal herbs, that are believed to have been used since medieval times.
-For some herbs I have provided links to non-associated, third party sites where detailed information is readily available.
-All photographs are either my own copyright, public domain (eg. Wikipedia), purchased library use or free use (eg. pixabay).
+For some of these herbs I have provided links to non-associated, third party websites where detailed information is readily available.
+All the photographs featured in this page are either my own copyright, public domain (eg. Wikipedia), purchased library use or free use (eg. pixabay).

 A – absinthe wormwood, aconite (monkshood), agrimony (cocklebur, church steeples), alexanders, allspice, aloe vera, amlika (sorrel), angelica, anise, apple mint, aralia, arnica, artemisia, avocado leaf

 B – balm, basil, bay leaf, barberry, belladonna, bergamot, betony, bilberry, birch, bird’s tongue, bistort, blackberry, blessed thistle, bogbean, borage, bridewort, broom, burdock, burnet

 C – caraway, cardamom, catnip, celery, chamomile, chervil, chicory, chives, cicely, cilantro, cinammon, clove, comfrey (or blackwort), common vetch, common yarrow, coriander, costmary, cotton lavendar, cotula, cumin, curry tree, cyclamen

 E – elderflower, evening primrose, eyebright, echinacea

 G – garlic, germander, ginger, golden balm, good king henry, greater periwinkle